-Mama doesn’t read the Bible.
-But today as her thin fingers move through my hair, she says, “A kiss doesn’t always translate to love.
-Judas taught us this lesson so well.”
+Mama doesn’t read the bible but as her thin fingers move through my hair working their magic, she says by the way of a soliloquy, “A kiss doesn’t always translate to love, Judas taught this lesson so well.”

-I retch at her blasphemy, because this is what a kiss reminds me of: the bell, closing hours in the village primary school, the tree behind our classroom, a boy that had magic for dimples and glory for lips, stolen moments under the watch of a distant sky, the lub-dub of two hearts like bass drums, the music interrupting the silence, two bodies meeting and filling the void; joy, bliss, unrefined ecstasy.
+I scrunch my nose in disagreement, because this is what a kiss reminds me of: the bell, closing hours in the village primary school, the tree behind our classroom, a boy that had magic for dimples and glory for lips, stolen moments under the watch of a distant sky, the lub-dub of two hearts like bass drums, the music that plays in the silence as two bodies meet and fill the void between, joy, bliss, unrefined ecstasy.

-And here is Mama saying a kiss doesn’t always translate to love.
-I douse the fire raging in me, the urge to shriek off, to tell her of Joshua, to tell her what she doesn’t know of love.
-I sit still as her hands weave through my hair and try to fight the realization that Mama might be right.
+But here is mama saying a kiss doesn’t always translate to love.
+I douse the fire raging within me, the urge to scream, to tell her of Joshua, to tell her what she doesn’t know of love and sit still as her hands weave through my hair.

-Still, Joshua is different from Papa in some ways.
-Unlike Papa, there are exotic things he knows about love.
-Like the night before he left, when we hugged under the moonlight, he gave me a beautiful blue seashell and promised to be back before I knew it.
+Maybe in some ways, Joshua is like papa but unlike papa there are things he knows of love.
+Like the time I fell and hurt my leg at school and he carried on his back all the way home.
+Like the night before he left when we hugged under the moonlight and he gave me a beautiful, blue seashell promising to be back before long.

-In the day, I wear the shell as a pendant; and at night, my dreams find the shell beneath my pillow and I rumple the bedsheets, whispering at an invisible Joshua.
-I wake up to silence, to emptiness, and the pains gnaw at my belly, reminding me of things I hate to think about.
+In the day, I wear this shell as a pendant and at night, my dreams find the shell beneath my pillow as I rumple the bedsheet, calling to Joshua.

-Now, Mama yanks a tassel of my hair and I yelp.
+Mama yanks a tassel of my hair and I yelp.
 She tucks me tighter between her legs.
-And I think about the things because she’s saying a kiss doesn’t always translate to love.
-Why does she say that?
-Why does she bring Judas into the picture?
+“A kiss doesn’t always translate to love,” I think.
+“But Joshua is not Judas, is he?”

 TIMI SANNI’s works have appeared or are forthcoming in journals like the Radical Art Review, Writers Space Africa, Praxis Magazine and elsewhere.
 He was selected for the SprinNG Writers’ Fellowship in 2018 and recently won the SprinNG Annual Poetry Contest.
 He is also an editor at Kalopsia lit and Upwrite Magazine.
 Twitter: @timisanni.